-The PD of gospel radio WGRB-AM was fired yesterday (Feb.
-17) for her alleged involvement in a payola scandal.
-PD and afternoon host Sandra Robinson was canned after six years at the Clear Channel Radio station, reports the Chicago Sun-Times' Robert Feder.
+NEW YORK -- The program director of gospel radio WGRB-AM was fired Feb.
+17 for her alleged involvement in a payola scandal.
+PD and afternoon host Sandra Robinson was canned after six years at the Clear Channel Broadcasting radio station, reports the Chicago Sun-Times' Robert Feder.

 "Payola is absolutely prohibited, and we have strict enforcement policies to prevent it," said John Gehron, regional CC VP.
 "We take these matters very seriously and have terminated the employee in question."

 Gehron declined to comment further, but insiders tell the Sun-Times that the matter came to light while Robinson was out on medical disability.
 A call to the station inquiring about why a particular song hadn't been played prompted an investigation.